mhbahmani/snc/README.md

 <h1 align="center">snc (sharif-network-connector)</h1>

 \`snc\` is a shell code which gives you a hand to connecting to sharif modems and log in to [net2.sharif.edu](https://net2.sharif.edu)

+First of all, you have to set net2 username and password Then you should add your almost used modems to your list Now, \`snc\` is ready to use
+Use [connect | c] command and boom! you're connected to one of your modems with strongest signal and also logged in to ne2.sharif.edu!

 ## Installation